Start here

 Pre-crack energy and bean response materially influence outcome.

-Repeatability Confirmed
+Repeatability confirmed

 • Endpoint timing defines structure